Relief shares are listed on the SIX Swiss Exchange under the valor symbol RLF and quoted on the U.S. OTCQB Venture under the symbol RLFTF

 RLF-100™ is a synthetic Vasoactive Intestinal Peptide (VIP) that has a multimodal mechanism of action:

 Scientific publications on RLF-100™ can be view here: https://2020.relieftherapeutics.com/pipeline.

 We cannot speculate on the likelihood or timing of FDA approvals.
-We anticipate top-line results from the U.S. Phase 2b/3 trial with the IV formulation of RLF-100™ in February 2021.
-It is possible that the FDA could grant Emergency Use Authorization (EUA) based on these results.
-A full New Drug Application (NDA) requesting marketing approval would also be submitted based on positive top-line results and including full chemistry, manufacturing and controls (CMC) data as well as additional information on the profile of the drug from other previously-conducted clinical and preclinical studies.
-Full NDA approval could be granted to RLF-100™ for the U.S. market in late 2021.
+It is possible that the FDA could grant Emergency Use Authorization (EUA) based on final 60-day results.
+A full New Drug Application (NDA) requesting marketing approval could also be submitted at a later time, based on positive top-line results and including full chemistry, manufacturing and controls (CMC) data as well as additional information on the profile of the drug from other previously conducted clinical and preclinical studies.
 The FDA granted RLF-100™ Fast Track designation, which, among other things, makes RLF-100™ eligible for Priority Review if relevant criteria are met.
 Priority Review designation means the FDA’s goal is to take action on an application within 6 months compared to 10 months under standard review.
 It would be reasonable to expect Priority Review for applications filed under the Coronavirus Treatment Acceleration Program (CTAP).
 RLF-100™ is part of this program, which was promulgated by the FDA in 2020 in express response to the emergence of the COVID-19 pandemic.